Frequently Asked Questions:

 A contact hour is equivalent to 50 consecutive minutes of instruction.
 A CEU (continuing education unit) equals 10 contact hours or 500 minutes of instruction.
 The official unit of measure for CE in West Virginia is the contact hour.
 If you are in doubt about how many contact hours an offering is, count the number of actual instructional minutes, NOT including lunch, breaks, introductory activities or business portion of the meeting, and divide by 50.

-You may contact the inservice departments of hospitals and nursing homes, as well as the CE departments of colleges and universities in your area to find out what is available.
+from WV RN Board approved providers located on the WV RN Board CE Broker site.
+You may also contact the continuing education departments of hospitals and nursing homes, as well as the CE departments of colleges and universities in your area to find out what else is available.
 You should also watch for announcements in nursing journals, the mail, newspapers and other forms of media.

 Yes.
 Programmed instruction, presented in nursing or in other appropriate professional journals, and approved through a national accrediting organization can be used to fulfill the CE requirement.